c9s/umobi/README.md

-uMobi
+umobi
 ==============
-uMobi: Micro Mobile Web Framework for Smartphones & Tablets.
+umobi: Micro Mobile Web Framework for Smartphones & Tablets.

-uMobi aims to be a smaller, faster, touch-optimized mobile web framework.
+umobi aims to be a smaller, faster, touch-optimized mobile web framework.

 **Working In Progress**